Dental Implants and Fixed Bridges: Options for Replacing Missing Teeth

 What Causes Gum Disease?

-To put it plainly, gum disease is caused by poor or infrequent dental hygiene.
-The main culprit of the disease is dental bacterial plaque.
-Plaque is the biofilm that results when bacteria builds up at the gum line in everyone’s mouth.
-If you neglect thorough brushing, flossing, and dental visits, or if you smoke or use tobacco products, you could be at a higher risk for getting gum disease.
-Certain diseases, hormonal changes, and medications can also increase the risk for gum disease.
+If you neglect thorough brushing, flossing and dental visits, or if you smoke or use tobacco products, you could be at a higher risk of getting gum disease.
+Certain diseases, hormonal changes and medications can also increase your risk of gum disease.

 Who Can Get Gum Disease?

-Although studies have shown that gum disease is most common in people over the age of 65, there isn’t one main demographic who are the most at risk.
-Since we all have teeth, everyone needs to take care of them regardless of age, gender, or ethnicity—especially if you haven’t always been on top of your dental care.
+Because we all have teeth, everyone needs to take care of them regardless of age, sex or ethnicity.
+That’s especially true if you haven’t always been on top of your dental care.

 How Do I Treat Gum Disease?